London Borough of Southwark: Museums and galleries

 The borough hosts the main site of the Imperial War Museum at the south end of Borough High Street.

 Peckham Library, designed by Will Alsop won the Stirling Prize for modern architecture.
 Another architecturally innovative library designed by Piers Gough, Canada Water Library opened in 2011.

 South London Gallery between Camberwell and Peckham is split across two buildings on Peckham Road.
 The Tate Modern is also based at Bankside.
 MOCA, London, as curated by the artist Michael Petry, and Flat Time House are both contemporary art galleries on Bellenden Road.
 Dulwich Picture Gallery also is in Dulwich.
-Bold Tendencies is an annual exhibition space in a former car park on Rye Lane in Peckham.
+Bold Tendencies is an annual exhibition space in a former car park on Rye Lane in Peckham which has shown work by Simon Whybray, Jenny Holzer, Derek Jarman, Rene Matić, and Gray Wielebinski.

 Another museum is the Old Operating Theatre.

 One former museum include the Cuming Museum and the Livesey Museum for Children was a free children's museum housed in the former Camberwell Public Library No.1, which was given to the people of Southwark by the industrialist Sir George Livesey.
 The museum was closed by Southwark council in 2008.

 Economy

 The northern end of the borough opposite the Square Mile includes the More London and London Bridge City developments accommodating the offices of major professional service firms.
 Notable such businesses include PricewaterhouseCoopers, Norton Rose, Ernst & Young, Lawrence Graham and Actis.
 The Greater London Authority is based at City Hall.

 The press and publishing industry is also well represented in Southwark; the Financial Times has its head office in Southwark Bridge Road, and IPC Magazines in Southwark Street.
 Campus Living Villages UK also has its head office in the borough.

-Some of the old industrial and wharfside heritage remains at the now defunct Surrey Commercial Docks now Surrey Quays, including Greenland Dock and Baltic Quay, where major residential schemes were developed in the 1980s and 1990s.
-Near Tower Bridge old warehouses have been converted to new mixed uses at Butler's Wharf and Hay's Wharf.
+Some of the old industrial and wharfside heritage remains at the now-defunct Surrey Commercial Docks now Surrey Quays, including Greenland Dock and Baltic Quay, where major residential schemes were developed in the 1980s and 1990s.
+Near Tower Bridge, old warehouses have been converted to new mixed uses at Butler's Wharf and Hay's Wharf.
 Similarly, further west, the Oxo Tower hosts restaurants, shops and housing.

 There are major retail concentrations at Surrey Quays, Old Kent Road, Elephant & Castle/Walworth Road and central Peckham.

 Southwark is currently home to three Opportunity Areas (areas with capacity for significant economic development) as designated in the Mayor of London's London Plan.
 These are Elephant and Castle, Canada Water and Old Kent Road.